thecloudsphere/documentation/source/getting-started.rst

 Getting started
 ===============

-Install the CLI for The Cloudsphere with ``pip3 install timonctl``.
+Install the CLI for The Cloudsphere with ``pip3 install tcsctl``.

 Prerequisite for the use is an account on our public service or on a local on-premise installation.

-Create the file ``timon.yaml`` which contains the details of the API and the authentication details.
+Create the file ``tcs.yaml`` which contains the details of the API and the authentication details.

 .. code-block:: yaml